For investment operations managers, performance reporting is where the rubber meets the road.

 Lots of operations managers do not like to have hard commitments.

-Even if you do not have a set delivery time with clients, I would recommend that you create one internally and track your delivery to them.
+Even if you do not have a set delivery time with clients, we would recommend that you create one internally and track your delivery to them.

 To paraphrase Peter Drucker, “You can’t manage what you don’t measure.”